Calculation of Kapitza resistance with kinetic equation: System of equations

 There is an ambiguity in the division of the distribution functions into the sum of the equilibrium and nonequilibrium parts.
 To eliminate this ambiguity, we introduce the Chapman-Enskog conditions \cite{LdKin}: the temperature of a nonequilibrium system is defined as the temperature of an equilibrium system with the same energy, which yields

 In order to connect the phonon distribution functions with the heat flux, we write

 Since the heat flux through the boundary is a conserved quantity, the last two equations are equivalent and can be restricted to an equation only for phonons in the left crystal.
-It is easy to verify that these equations are formally equivalent since the distribution functions obey the linking equations (2) whose coefficients satisfy the flow conservation equation (1).
+It is easy to verify that these equations are formally equivalent since the distribution functions obey the matching equations (2) where coefficients satisfy the flow conservation equation (1).

-The matching equations for the phonon distribution functions (2) and the Boltzmann equations for phonons on both sides of the interface (3), together with the Enskog-Chapman conditions (4) and the expression for heat flux (5), make up the complete system of equations for the phonon distribution functions on both sides of the interface.
+The matching equations for the phonon distribution functions (2) and the Boltzmann equations for phonons on both sides of the interface (3), together with the Enskog-Chapman conditions (5) and the expression for heat flux (6), make up the complete system of equations for the phonon distribution functions on both sides of the interface.

-It is easy to verify that the result of calculation of the Kapitza resistance for an imaginary boundary -- some plane in a homogeneous crystal, with the system of equations (2-5) is exactly zero (unlike the AMM calculations).
+It is easy to verify that the result of calculation of the Kapitza resistance for an imaginary boundary -- some plane in a homogeneous crystal, with the system of equations (2, 3, 5, 6) is exactly zero (unlike the AMM calculations).
 In this case

 For non-equilibrium distribution functions, we make a substitution that satisfies the Boltzmann equations (3):